wp-plugins/all-in-one-seo-pack/readme.txt

 Tested up to: 2.5
 Stable tag: trunk

+**This plugin is no longer supported or maintained.**

 Automatically optimizes your Wordpress blog for Search Engines (Search Engine Optimization).

-**This plugin is no longer supported.**

 == Description ==